ENCCS/openmp-gpu/content/introduction.rst

 Computing in parallel
 ~~~~~~~~~~~~~~~~~~~~~

 The underlying idea of parallel computing is to split a computational problem into smaller subtasks.
-Many subpsubtasks can then be solved *simultaneously* by multiple processing units.
+Many subtasks can then be solved *simultaneously* by multiple processing units.

 .. figure:: img/compp.png
    :align: center